-- It grants protection to communications, so the sent data will be received without any modification; - It grants protection to devices, avoiding someone modifying files, configurations or executables; - It grants protection to systems, avoiding the installation of any software from an unknown source.
+- It grants protection to communications, so the sent data is received without any modification; - It grants protection to devices, avoiding someone modifying files, configurations or executables; - It grants protection to systems, avoiding the installation of any software from an unknown source.

-7.1.4 Data Confidentiality and Privacy
+6.1.4 Data Confidentiality and Privacy

-From the privacy point of view the AUTOPILOT framework works with two types of data: Direct User Information, used for high level use cases, and Machine Information from automatic IoT/M2M devices.
+From the privacy point of view the AUTOPILOT framework works with two types of data: direct user information, used for high level use cases, and machine information from automatic IoT/M2M devices.

-7.1.4.1 User information and authentication
+6.1.4.1 User information and authentication